xer0xe9/xer0xE9.github.io/_posts/2022-05-18-A-Case-of-Vidar-Infostealer-Part-2.md

 <STRONG>Vidar in a Nutshell</STRONG>

 The Vidar Stealer is popular stealer written in C++ and has been active since October 2018 and seen in numerous different campaigns.
 It has been utilized by the threat actors behind GandCrab to use Vidar infostealer in the process for distributing the ransomware as second stage payload, which helps increasing their profits.
 The family is quite flexible in its operations as it can be configured to grab specific information dynamically.
 It fetches its configuration from C2 server at runtime which dictates what features are activated and which information is gathered and exfiltrated from victim machine.
 It also downloads several benign supporting dlls (freebl3.dll, mozglue.dll, msvcp140.dll and nss3.dll) to process encrypted data from browsers such as email credentials, chat account details, web-browsing cookies, etc., compresses everything into a ZIP archive, and then exfiltrates the archive to the attackers via an HTTP POST request.
-Once this is done, it kills its own process and deletes the downloaded DLLs and the main executable in an attempt to wipe all evidence of its presence from the victim’s machine.
+Once this is done, it kills its own process and deletes downloaded DLLs, working directory contants and main executable in an attempt to wipe all evidence of its presence from the victim’s machine.

 <STRONG>Technical Analysis</STRONG>